 Medical and Research Ethics

 I also have research interests in applied ethics, and in particular, ethical questions surrounding interpersonal relationships in research and medicine.

-I have also written a paper in research ethics about the notion of autonomy used in U.S. guidelines for behavioral and biomedical research.
-Current policy has been critiqued by some who argue that the policy fails to recognize the diffuse ways in which individual autonomy (and, consequently, one’s ability to consent to research) can be affected by social oppression.
+I also have interests in ethics policy surrounding social scientific research involving humans.
+In “Freedom as Non-Domination in Behavioral and Biomedical Research” I explain how current US research ethics policy has been critiqued by some who argue that the policy fails to recognize the diffuse ways in which individual autonomy (and, consequently, one’s ability to consent to research) can be affected by social oppression.
 In the paper, I argue that the political theory of Republicanism can better address the concerns of both the proponents and critics of current policy.
-This paper is currently under review.
+This paper is forthcoming in Research Ethics.

 The majority of the courses I have taught at Carnegie Mellon are introductory courses designed for students from a variety of disciplines.
 Because these students are new to philosophical reading and writing, I have started researching ways to help students develop their reading and writing skills such that they are able to write an original, philosophical essay by the end of the course.
 To this end, I am studying the benefits of integrating low-stakes blogging assignments into introductory philosophy courses.
 You can read about this work in my forthcoming paper “Blogging as Practice in Applied Philosophy” due out in Teaching Philosophy in summer 2017.